caltechlibrary/sidewall/README.md

 results = dimensions.query('search publications for "SBML" return publications')
 ```

 The form of the search query string that Sidewall can use is limited in ways described shortly.
-The `query()` method returns a Python iterator object so that you iterate over the results, take the `len()`, and do other typical operations.
+The `query()` method returns an object that acts as a Python [iterator](https://docs.python.org/3.5/tutorial/classes.html#iterators)&mdash;you can iterate over the results, use `len()`, and do other operations.

 The items returned by the iterator will be Sidewall objects of the kind discussed in the section below on [Data mappings]().
 The specific classes of objects returned will correspond to the type of record expressed in the tail end of the query handed to `query()`.
 For example, a query that ends in `return publications` will produce Sidewall `Publications` objects; a query that ends in `return researchers` will produce Sidewall `Researcher` objects; and so on.